 - 9.6.1 The MDOM simultaneously determines the following: - a.
-Target loading levels in MW for the end of a dispatch interval, identified as the RTD schedule - b.
-Reserve allocations for the dispatch interval;; - c.
+Target loading levels in MW for the end of a dispatch interval, identified as the RTD schedule: - b.
+Reserve schedules for the entire dispatch interval; - c.
 Associated energy prices at all market trading nodes, and - d.
 When applicable, reserve prices for all reserve regions. - 9.6.2 Where constraint violation coefficients (CVCs) are encountered in the market runs, the results will already reflect prices based on the automatic pricing re-run.